Former Curator, Knole

-It’s an exciting time for Emma Slocombe.
-As curator of the huge conservation project at Knole, her vision is coming to life with the reopening of several of the showrooms.
+It’s been an exciting time for Emma Slocombe.
+As curator of the huge conservation project at Knole, her vision has come to life with the reopening of several of the showrooms.

-A curator in the National Trust’s South East consultancy, Emma has worked exclusively on Knole for several years, delivering a blueprint for the house’s future and leading research into the history of the interiors and collections.
+A curator in the National Trust consultancy, Emma worked exclusively on Knole for several years, delivering a blueprint for the house’s future and leading research into the history of the interiors and collections.

 When she joined the project, Knole was badly in need of help.
 Rain seeped in through leaking window frames, the house was damp and badly lit and the collections were deteriorating by the day.